finom/rebloom/README.md

   </a>
 </p>

-**use-0** exports the `getUse` function that turns any object into a use-able object whose properties are listened to by the `use` property hook.
+**use-0** exports the `getUse` function that turns any object into a use-able object whose properties are listened to by the `use` property hook inside React components.

 ```ts
 // appState.ts